 ill Sigler drew his first breath within 30 furlongs of the site of the Boston Tea Party, the Old North Church, and Dorchester Heights.
 From his earliest days, Bill took to heart what these and other hallowed icons of the American Revolution symbolized: resiliency, ingenuity, and a burning desire to see justice done.
 Bill practices these ideals as a winning intellectual property trial and appellate lawyer for both plaintiff and defendant.

-"Trial by jury is often the best and only way to discover the truth," says Mr. Sigler.
+"Trial by jury is sometimes the best and only way to achieve justice," says Mr. Sigler.
 "I remain proud to be a part of this process."

-Bill is active in the intellectual property bar, as well, currently serving in the American Bar Association's Section of Litigation as co-chair of the Intellectual Property Committee's Patents Subcommittee.
+Active in the intellectual property bar, as well, Bill currently serving in the American Bar Association's Section of Litigation as co-chair of the Intellectual Property Committee's Patents Subcommittee.

-Bill is also a published author, including the highly read Section 298's Impact of Evidence at Patent Trials Thus Far in Law360.
-Bill is also asked to comment on intellectual property litigation issues, with publications such as The American Lawyer, Reuters, Bloomberg, Law360, and ABA Litigation News all having quoted him.
+Bill is also a published author, including the highly-read Section 298's Impact of Evidence at Patent Trials Thus Far in Law360.
+The media has also asked Bill to comment on intellectual property litigation issues, with publications such as The American Lawyer, Reuters, Bloomberg, Law360, and ABA Litigation News all having quoted him.